bm8241/contrail/doc/Solution-Multi-Cloud/3-Deployment.md

 # 3 Deployment

-## 3.1 Deploy multi-cloud on Contrail-Kubernetes cluster
+## 3.1 Deploy on Contrail-Kubernetes cluster

 This deployment is based on [contrail-poc](https://github.com/tonyliu0592/contrail-poc) cluster `kubernetes-mc`.
 The deployment is done on Contrail Command.